Agnieszka Winczo

-Agnieszka Winczo (born 24 August 1984) is a Polish football player.
+Agnieszka Winczo (born 24 August 1984) is a Polish former professional footballer who played as a forward.
+She is currently the assistant coach of Ekstraliga club AP Orlen Gdańsk.

 Career

 Winczo plays for SV Meppen in the Frauen-Bundesliga.
 She previously played for Czarni Sosnowiec, Gol Częstochowa and Unia Racibórz in the Polish Ekstraliga.
 She was the championship's top scorer in 2011.

 Winczo has made several appearances for the Poland women's national football team, including four times in the 2007 FIFA Women's World Cup qualifying rounds.
 She made her debut in a friendly against Ukraine on 27 March 2004.
 She has also played for the team in the 2011 FIFA Women's World Cup qualifying rounds, scoring a hat-trick in a 4–1 away victory over Romania on 31 March 2010.
 She earned her 100th cap for the national team on 5 April 2019 against Italy.